-- (ii) the student's admission, review, and dismissal (ARD) committee if the student receives special education services under the TEC, Chapter 29, Subchapter A; or - (iii) the committee established for the student under Section 504, Rehabilitation Act of 1973 (29 United States Code, Section 794) if the student does not receive special education services under the TEC, Chapter 29, Subchapter A, but is covered by the Rehabilitation Act of 1973. - (E) A student, who due to a disability, is unable to complete two credits in the same language in a language other than English, may substitute a combination of two credits that are not being used to satisfy another specific graduation requirement selected from English language arts, mathematics, science, or social studies or two credits in career and technical education for the LOTE credit requirements.
-The determination regarding a student's ability to complete the LOTE credit requirements will be made by: - (i) the student's ARD committee if the student receives special education services under the TEC, Chapter 29, Subchapter A; or - (ii) the committee established for the student under Section 504, Rehabilitation Act of 1973 (29 United States Code, Section 794) if the student does not receive special education services under the TEC, Chapter 29, Subchapter A, but is covered by the Rehabilitation Act of 1973. - (F) A student who successfully completes a dual language immersion/two-way or dual language immersion/one-way program in accordance with §89.1210(d)(3) and (4) of this title (relating to Program Content and Design), §89.1227 of this title (relating to Minimum Requirements for Dual Language Immersion Program Model), and §89.1228 of this title (relating to Two-Way Dual Language Immersion Program Model Implementation) at an elementary school may satisfy one credit of the two credits required in a language other than English. - (i) To successfully complete a dual language immersion program, a student must: - (I) have participated in a dual language immersion program for at least five consecutive school years; - (II) achieve high levels of academic competence as demonstrated by performance of meets or masters grade level on both the mathematics and reading State of Texas Assessments of Academic Readiness (STAAR®) in English or Spanish, as applicable, in at least one grade level; and - (III) achieve proficiency in both English and a language other than English as demonstrated by scores of proficient or higher in the reading and speaking domains on language proficiency or achievement tests in both languages. - (ii) The second credit of a language other than English must be in the same language as the successfully completed dual language immersion program. - (G) A student who successfully completes a course in American Sign Language while in elementary school may satisfy one credit of the two credits required in a language other than English. - (6) Physical education--one credit. - (A) The required credit may be selected from one full credit or a combination of two half credits from two different courses from the following courses: - (i) Lifetime Fitness and Wellness Pursuits; - (ii) Lifetime Recreation and Outdoor Pursuits; and - (iii) Skill-Based Lifetime Activities.
+- (E) A student, who due to a disability, is unable to complete two credits in the same language in a language other than English, may substitute a combination of two credits that are not being used to satisfy another specific graduation requirement selected from English language arts, mathematics, science, or social studies or two credits in career and technical education [or technology applications] for the LOTE credit requirements.
+The determination regarding a student's ability to complete the LOTE credit requirements will be made by: - (i) the student's ARD committee if the student receives special education services under the TEC, Chapter 29, Subchapter A; or - (ii) the committee established for the student under Section 504, Rehabilitation Act of 1973 (29 United States Code, Section 794) if the student does not receive special education services under the TEC, Chapter 29, Subchapter A, but is covered by the Rehabilitation Act of 1973. - (F) A student who successfully completes a dual language immersion/two-way or dual language immersion/one-way program in accordance with §89.1210(d)(3) and (4) of this title (relating to Program Content and Design), §89.1227 of this title (relating to Minimum Requirements for Dual Language Immersion Program Model), and §89.1228 of this title (relating to Two-Way Dual Language Immersion Program Model Implementation) at an elementary school may satisfy one credit of the two credits required in a language other than English. - (i) To successfully complete a dual language immersion program, a student must: - (I) have participated in a dual language immersion program for at least five consecutive school years; - (II) achieve high levels of academic competence as demonstrated by performance of meets or masters grade level on both the mathematics and reading State of Texas Assessments of Academic Readiness (STAAR®) in English or Spanish, as applicable, in at least one grade level; and - (III) achieve proficiency in both English and a language other than English as demonstrated by scores of proficient or higher in the reading and speaking domains on language proficiency or achievement tests in both languages. - (ii) The second credit of a language other than English must be in the same language as the successfully completed dual language immersion program. - (G) A student who successfully completes a course in American Sign Language while in elementary school may satisfy one credit of the two credits required in a language other than English. - (6) Physical education--one credit. - (A) The required credit may be selected from any combination of the following one-half to one credit courses: - (i) Lifetime Fitness and Wellness Pursuits; - (ii) Lifetime Recreation and Outdoor Pursuits; and - (iii) Skill-Based Lifetime Activities. - [(i) Foundations of Personal Fitness;] - [(ii) Adventure/Outdoor Education;]